sarum90/qjsonrs/README.md

 A Rust implementation of a JSON Tokenizer.

+## Warning

+This crate is still very unstable, and probably going to have many breaking changes while in the 0.x.y versions.

 ## Motivation

 Streaming tokenization for handling large JSON payloads which can be processed